-We provide a number of these files, but you can easily create and mange your own.
+We provide a number of these files, but you can easily create and manage your own.
 The figure below shows a plant database file with more than 500 entries attached to a drawing.
-Species can be sorted ‘on the fly’ for a number of characteristics including botanical name, common name, code, pot size, cost etc. Individual symbols are then tagged in the list enabling automatic generation of a plant schedule.
+Species can be sorted ‘on the fly’ for a number of characteristics including botanical name, common name, code, pot size, cost, etc. Individual symbols are then tagged in the list enabling automatic generation of a plant schedule.

 Digital landscape design work saves paper and is good for the environment.